chboey/FloralNet/README.md

 # 🌸 Comparative Analysis of Segmentation Performance

 ## Overview

 This project delves into the applications of deep learning Convolutional Neural Networks (CNNs): DeepLab v3+ and a CNN inspired by U-Net called Floral-Net, tasked with segmenting flowers and backgrounds from the Oxford Flower Dataset.

 ## Methodology

+This study addresses imbalanced data in the Oxford Flower Dataset by carefully preprocessing images and labels.
+Using MATLAB, missing labels are removed, resulting in 846 image-label pairs.
+Transfer learning with DeepLabv3+ using ResNet18 and ResNet50 is employed, alongside a unique Floral-Net architecture inspired by prior works.
+Floral-Net integrates incremental dropout, selective filter adjustments, and weighted pixel classification to mitigate class imbalance.
+This comprehensive approach aims to improve semantic segmentation of flower images.

 ## Dataset
 The Oxford Flower Dataset (17 Classes) was used.